appacademy/SWEO-Part-Time-Resources/4-Module/4-week/5-day/README.md

     - "Help in room x please, I got this error, after establishing my associations on model x and y.
 I tried deleting the dev.db, and restarting but it still gave me z error."

 ## Practice Assessment
-- IMPORTANT: for the `Express and Sequelize Search Filter/ Pagination` section
+- `IMPORTANT`: for the `Express and Sequelize Search Filter/ Pagination` section
 	- also run: `npm install dotenv-cli` since package.json doesn't have it so your dotenv commands won't work

 - Double check syntax errors, models = singular, tables = plural